luiscruz/course_sustainableSE/2026/p1_measuring_software/g5_browser_bench.md

 ---
 author: Brewen Couaran, Valantis Andreas, Arnav Biswas, Alex Hautelman
 group_number: 5
-title: "Browser Energy Benchmarking"
+title: "Cross-Platform Browser Energy Benchmarking"
 image: "img/g5_browser_bench/project_cover.png"
 date: 12/02/2026
 summary: |-
-  The aim of this project would be to measure energy consumption between Chrome and Firefox in order to determine which on is more energy efficient.
-For the purpose of this task we will measure the energy consumption of BrowserBench.org using EnergiBridge in macOs, Windows and Linux in all three benchmarks available.
+  This project examines how operating systems impact browser energy consumption by comparing Google Chrome and Opera on macOS, Windows, and Linux using a standardized BrowserBench workload measured with EnergiBridge.
 identifier: p1_measuring_software_2026 # Do not change this
 all_projects_page: "../p1_measuring_software" # Do not change this
 ---